jsmits/github-cli/README.rst

 installation
 ************

+*on most UNIX-like systems, you'll probably need to run the following `install` commands as root or by using sudo*

 **pip**

 ::

-  sudo pip install github-cli
+  pip install github-cli

 **easy_install**

 ::

-  sudo easy_install github-cli
+  easy_install github-cli

 **from source**

 ::

-  sudo pip install -e git://github.com/jsmits/github-cli.git#egg=github-cli
+  pip install -e git://github.com/jsmits/github-cli.git#egg=github-cli

 *or*